organiclever/the-organic/README.md

 ## Repository Management

 The `mngr` tool provides several commands to manage the monorepo.
+For more details, see the [mngr README](./mngr/README.md).

 ## F# Project: mngr